99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/README.md

 <img width="400" alt="image" src="https://github.com/99ionut/AWS-Certified-Developer-Associate-DVA-C02-Study-Notes/assets/73752549/d5a35a98-dbf1-4cac-a847-e70c3bfcb9bb">

 Reading Data:
-- GetItem: read based on Primary Key (hash / hash + range), eventually consistent (default) / strongly,
+- GetItem: read based on Primary Key (hash / hash + range), eventually consistent (default) / strongly
+- BOTH PutItem and UpdateItem can add a NEW item.
+If the item already exists, PutItem will Replace the entire item while UpdateItem will Update only what you passed.
 - ProjectionExpression to read only certain attributes
 - Query: Based on Partition key value (required) , and optional sort key values (=,<,> ec...), FilterExpression additional filtering after query for non-key attributes
 - Scan: get the entire table and filter out on your application (inefficient).